 Pneumonia is an infection of one or both lungs that is usually caused by bacteria, viruses, or fungi.
 Pneumonia can also be caused by the inhalation of food, liquid, gases, or dust.
 Approximately 50% of pneumonia cases are believed to be caused by viruses and tend to result in less severe illness than bacteria-caused pneumonia.
 Most pneumonia in the very young is caused by viral infection, including respiratory syncytial virus (RSV).
 The symptoms of viral pneumonia are similar to influenza symptoms and include fever, dry cough, headache, muscle pain, weakness, and increasing breathlessness.

 More than a million people in the United States are hospitalized each year for pneumonia, making it the third most frequent reason for hospitalizations (after births and heart disease).
 Although the majority of pneumonias respond well to treatment, the infection can still be a very serious problem.
-Pneumonia kills between 40,000-70,000 individuals in the United States each year.
+Pneumonia kills between 40,000 and 70,000 individuals in the United States each year.

 Pneumonia is spread by close person-to-person contact, usually when an infected person coughs or sneezes on another person.